Wynn Resorts: History

 As of 2024, Wynn Resorts was bidding for a casino license to build an integrated resort at the Hudson Yards in New York City.
 Wynn entered into a partnership with Related Companies to develop an integrated resort with a casino on the western yard; it was announced that the plan would include a "resort tower" featuring a casino and hotel.
 The plan included a 2-million-square-foot office tower, as well as 5.5 acres of public parkland, a public school, and a 1 million-square-foot apartment building with 329 affordable housing units.
 However, supporters of the High Line later prompted Wynn to make "substantive changes to plans in response to [supporters'] concerns"; the revised plan now includes 5.6 acres of public green space in order to generate thousands of union jobs.

 In March 2024, Wynn Resorts released renderings of the proposed resort and other components of the western portion of the project.
 Wynn’s proposal for the site was to build a 1,189 foot tall 80 story hotel and casino above the western portion of the West Side Yards.
 Wynn New York City would have had 1,750 rooms, making it one of the largest hotels in New York City.
 Wynn Resorts withdrew their New York City casino bid in May 2025.

-Wynn is currently building Wynn Al Marjan Island which will be the first legal casino in the United Arab Emirates.
+Wynn Al Marjan Island began construction in 2024, and is slated to become the first legal casino in the United Arab Emirates.
 They are also looking to expand their new property in the UAE in the years following its opening.

-Wynn Resorts was also exploring the possibility of developing a property in Thailand if gambling were to be legalized there, however efforts to legalize casinos in Thailand have stalled.
+Wynn Resorts was also exploring the possibility of developing a property in Thailand, if gambling were to be legalized there, however efforts to legalize casinos in Thailand have stalled.

 In November 2024, prominent Houston-based billionaire Tilman Fertitta, who also owned the rival Golden Nugget brand of casinos, became the largest stockholder at Wynn Resorts after acquiring 9.9% of the company.
 In April 2025, Fertitta managed to increase his stake at Wynn Resorts after acquiring 12.3% of the company.
 In January 2025, Wynn Resorts completed the acquisition of the Crown London casino, formerly owned by Crown Resorts.
 It was rebranded as Wynn Mayfair.
 On April 14, 2025, Elaine Wynn died at 82 years of age.

+In February 2026, Wynn Resorts suffered a date breach and extortion by cyberhacking group ShinyHunters, affecting the private data of about 800,000.
+The hackers demanded about $1.5 million in Bitcoin as ransom.
+A lawsuit seeking class action status for the breach was filed in U.S. District Court in Las Vegas on February 21, 2026.
+MGM Resorts and Caesar's Entertainment were both victims of cyberattacks by Scattered Spider in 2023, which forged a cybercrime collective with ShinyHunters as well as Lapsus$ in 2025.